AashitaK/AashitaK.github.io/README.md

-This is my personal homepage designed using the Jekyll theme Notepad by [@hmfaysal](https://twitter.com/hmfaysal)
+This is the repository for my personal homepage at [aashitak.com](http://www.aashitak.com/).
+It is published with Jekyll and the webpage design is taken from the Notepad them by [H. M. Faysal](https://twitter.com/hmfaysal).